curiousalokgithub/PharmaMate/README.md

 ### Demo Mode

-For quick exploration, click "Skip Authentication & Go to Dashboard" on the login page.
+Click "Skip Authentication & Go to Dashboard" on the login page for a quick preview.

 ### Common Tasks

-#### Adding a Medicine
+#### Add Medicine

-1. Click "Add Medicine" in the navigation menu
+1. Click "Add Medicine" in the menu
-2. Fill in the required details (name, description, price, quantity, expiry date)
+2. Fill details and submit
-3. Click "Add Medicine" to save

-#### Recording a Sale
+#### Record Sale

-1. Navigate to "Sales" in the menu
-2. Click "New Sale"
-3. Select a medicine and enter the quantity
-4. Click "OK" to record the sale
+1. Go to "Sales > New Sale"
+2. Choose medicine and quantity, click OK

-#### Updating Inventory
+#### Update Inventory

-1. Go to "Inventory" in the menu
+1. Go to "Inventory > Update Inventory"
-2. Click "Update Inventory"
-3. Select a medicine, operation type (ADD/REMOVE), and quantity
+2. Choose medicine, action (ADD/REMOVE), and quantity, then submit
-4. Click "OK" to update

 ## 💬 Support

-If you encounter any issues or have questions about the application, please contact:

 - Email: support@pharmamate.com
 - GitHub: [curiousalokgithub](https://github.com/curiousalokgithub)

-## 🔄 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

 ---

 <div align="center">
   Made with ❤️ by <a href="https://github.com/curiousalokgithub">Alok Kumar Tripathy</a>
 </div>